jralduaveuthey/mlops-covid/deployment_PrefectFargate/README.md

 # Goal of this folder
 The goal is to have the same set up (scheduled batch) as in the folder deployment/ but running in on the cloud.
-For that here I will use a Prefect Agent on a container on AWS ECS Fargate.
+For that here I will use a Prefect Agent (running on a container on AWS ECS Fargate).
 A scheduled Deployment in the Prefect Cloud will communicate with the Prefect Agent on the container on AWS.
+The Deployment will run in an independent ECS Task.

 # Python Script
-Here the script deployment_docker/covid_pred.py is a copy of deployment/inbetween_nb.py.
-Same applies to the files deployment.yaml and covid_prediction-manifest.json.
+Here the script deployment_PrefectFargate\covid_pred.py is a copy of deployment\inbetween_nb.py.
+With some changes to be able to pass information via Github input.

 # Prefect Cloud
-To run the Deployments I will use the Prefect Cloud following the instructions here: https://docs.prefect.io/ui/cloud-getting-started/
+To run the Deployments I will use the Prefect Cloud following the instructions [here.](https://docs.prefect.io/ui/cloud-getting-started/)
 To know more in detail check the folder deployment_PrefectDockerAgent/cloud-getting-started

 # Login in Cloud and set workspace